-Enfleurage is an ancient technique used for extracting essential oils from the most delicate flowers, like Frangipani, Gardenia, Jasmine, Lily, Rose and Tuberose.
+Enfleurage is an old technique used for extracting essential oils from the most delicate flowers and this includes some of the oils that we sell here at Artisan Aromatics like Frangipani, Gardenia, Jasmine, Lily, Rose and Tuberose.

 Enfleurage Essential Oils are extremely rare.
 Steam Distillation is the most common method used to extract essential oils from plants like Lavender, Tea Tree, Geranium and hundreds more.
 Expression is most commonly used for extracting essential oils from citrus fruit (orange, lemon, grapefruit, etc.)